eperry/swingtradebot/README.md

 # Just the begining of the bot.

-I plan to have it do simple trade stratgies, like buy if drops $100 sell if goes up $200
+I plan to have it do simple trade stratgies, like buy if drops $100 sell if goes up $200 I have created a new "Profitbot" which does this, I need some time to document it and extract some of my hardcoded values out of the code.

 real quick install/test

-DO NOT USE THIS TO MAKE MONEY - I garrentee you will loose money right now npm install cp config/gdax.conf.sample config/gdax.conf
+DO NOT USE THIS TO MAKE MONEY - I garrentee you will loose money right now cd profitbot npm install cp config/profit.js-v5.sample sample config/profit.js-v5.conf
 # Edit the gdax.conf with your API Key
-BUY SELL BOT -- DO NOT USE AGAINST REAL MONEY/COINS node ./buy-sell-bot.js
+BUY SELL BOT -- DO NOT USE AGAINST REAL MONEY/COINS node ./profit-v5.js

-DO NOT USE THIS TO MAKE MONEY - I garrentee you will loose money right now
+DO NOT USE THIS TO MAKE MONEY - While the concept is sound of buy high sell low there are many conditions which it can loose money.
+Especially during Huge swings of prices

 MarketWatch.js  = monitoring of the market.
 Still in development there is no "BUYING or SELLING" so should be safe but use at your own risk